jrandj/java-11/README.md

 		.forEach(System.out::println); // AnnaAlex
 	```

 1. Primitive Streams allow you to work with the int, double and long primitives.
-They include specialised methods for workig with numeric data.
+They include specialised methods for working with numeric data.
 The primitive streams are intStream, longStream and doubleStream.

 1. Primitive streams can be created from other streams.
 An example is shown below:
 	```java